wtsi-hgi/hgi-vault/doc/design.md

 Such called code will be termed "warm code" and be subject to higher scrutiny.
 To facilitate this, all references to warm code must be documented in the opening comments of all hot code modules.

+An index of all hot and warm code will be actively maintained amongst the project's documentation.

 #### Example